What are e-cigarettes?

 Professor Riccardo Polosa looked at how vaping would affect the lungs of a small group of non-smokers who had started vaping.
 He followed the group for three and half years.
 At the end of the period there was no sign of any harm to lungs.

 Polosa also looked at what happened to people who had smoking diseases, such as asthma and high blood pressure, when they switched to vaping.
 His studies showed that switching to vaping could reverse some of the harm of these diseases.

 It can help you stop smoking

 Since vaping became popular, millions of people have quit smoking with electronic cigarettes.

 Indeed, when one stop smoking service introduced electronic cigarettes, they found those using them were 20% more likely to quit than those using nicotine cessation aids.
 Public Health England estimates that if you use e-cigarettes, you are one and a half times more likely to be successful than if you quit cold turkey.
 If you use e-cigarettes AND receive behavioural support from stop smoking services or your local vape store, you are three times more likely to be successful.

-The average cost of a pack of cigarettes is now approaching £10.00 a pack – meaning smoking could cost you thousands of pounds a year.
+The average cost of a pack of cigarettes is now well over £10.00 – meaning smoking could cost you thousands of pounds a year.